Northern and southern China: Economy

 As China modernized, the north initially developed faster during the era of planned economic policies and Soviet aid, forming a concentration of construction and resource extraction industries.
-After market reforms, however, the south took the lead due to manufacturing and eventually high-tech industries, as well as continued internal migration into the region.
+After the reform and opening up, however, the south took the lead due to manufacturing and eventually high-tech industries, as well as continued internal migration into the region.
 The north's share of China's GDP decreased from 42.9% in 2012 to 35.4% in 2019.

 Health

 A research showed that life expectancy was slightly higher in southern China compared to northern China.
 In 2018, it was 76.66 years for north and 77.35 for south.
 The shorter life expectancy in northern China can be partly attributed to outdoor air pollution due to winter district heating.
 According to the data from a survey in 2011, people in southern China were 10.51% less likely to be obese and overweight compared to the North.